Adaptive proximal algorithms for convex optimization under local Lipschitz continuity of the gradient: Introduction

 In the second part of the paper this idea is extended to the primal-dual setting to address more general problems of the form

-where \(\linop\) is a linear mapping, \(g\) and \(h\) are (possibly nonsmooth) extended-real-valued convex functions, and \(f\) is{} a convex{} function typically assumed to be Lipschitz differentiable (this is relaxed to local Lipschitz continuity of the gradient here, cf. \cref{ass:PD}).
+where \(\linop\) is a linear mapping, \(g\) and \(h\) are (possibly nonsmooth) extended-real-valued convex functions, and \(f\) is a convex function typically assumed to have Lipschitz continuous gradient (this is relaxed to local Lipschitz continuity here, cf. \cref{ass:PD}).

 In the past decade primal-dual algorithms have gained a lot of popularity in areas ranging from machine learning and signal processing to control \cite{combettes2011proximal,Sra2012optimization,komodakis2015playing,jezierska2012primal,latafat2018plug,latafat2019new}.
 Their popularity is primarily due to their ability to achieve \emph{full splitting} on composite problems of the form \eqref{eq:PD}.
 Moreover, inherent properties of first-order operations facilitate block-coordinate and distributed variants, see for instance \cite{bianchi2014primal,latafat2016new,fercoq2019coordinate,latafat2022block,latafat2022bregman} and the references therein.